 Thanksgiving is probably one of the larger sections of my classroom library, with books are the holiday, it’s history, pilgrims and more.

-Without further ado, let’s get started on the book I’ve chosen for this month!
+So without further ado, let’s get started on the book I’ve chosen for this month.

 Each student gets one “road map” of their choice and 10 little turkeys to color and cut out.